 According to a 2015 study from the US Department of Health and Human Services, 10 percent of the US adult population suffers from substance abuse disorders at some point in their lives, yet only one in four seek treatment (2015).
 A 2016 US Surgeon General’s Report, called for substance misuse and substance use disorder treatment to be integrated into mainstream medical practice and the associated training of health professionals.

-Unlike traditional curriculum development models, which tend to overemphasize the discrete subjects in a way that leads to fragmentation and disconnection, the threaded approach provides students with continuous exposure to the many facets of substance use disorders.
+Unlike traditional curriculum development models, which tend to overemphasize the discrete subjects in a way that leads to fragmentation and disconnection, the integrated or threaded approach provides students with continuous exposure to the many facets of substance use disorders.
 This repeated exposure improves overall understanding, decision-making, and value formation that impacts their practice in the clinical setting.

 The implementation of curriculum threading forms part of the organization’s meta curriculum, providing critical linkages between foundational knowledge and the learning disposition needed to build awareness of the prevalence of substance use disorders in health services environments.